Universal Time-Series Representation Learning: A Survey: Neural Architectural Approaches

 \subsubsection{Intra-Variable Modeling}

-Studies in this group focus on capturing the patterns and dependencies within individual time series variables (or features).
-We classify these studies into long-term and multi-scale modeling based on their emphasis on understanding the temporal dynamics.
+Studies in this group capture patterns and dependencies within each time-series variable.
+We classify them into long-term modeling and multi-scale or multi-resolution modeling, depending on whether the main goal is to enlarge the temporal receptive field or to represent temporal patterns at several granularities.